dart-lang/test/doc/configuration.md

 This tells the test runner to use the `chromium` executable for Chrome tests.
 It calls that executable with the same logic and flags it normally uses for Chrome.

 Each platform can define exactly which settings it supports.
-All browsers support [the same settings](#browser-settings), but the VM doesn't support any settings and so can't be overridden.
+All browsers and Node.js support [the same settings](#browser-and-node-js-settings), but the VM doesn't support any settings and so can't be overridden.

 ### `define_platforms`